Alteration mapping

 - van der Werff, H. and van der Meer, F. (2016).
 "Sentinel-2 for mapping iron absorption feature parameters."
 Remote Sensing 8(12): 1035.
 Quantifies where S2's coarse SWIR sampling limits mineral specificity vs ASTER and HSI — the basis for §3's ceiling.

 You can map an alteration anomaly from satellite alone with no spectral library, because band ratios are relative, self-referential contrasts that need no calibrated endmembers.
 What you cannot do with free Sentinel-2 is identify the alteration mineral: its two coarse SWIR bands fuse the Al-OH (2200 nm) and carbonate/Mg-OH (2300–2350 nm) features into one undifferentiated number.
-Real mineral discrimination needs more SWIR resolution: ASTER's six SWIR bands (available here on five pre-2008 scenes) separate the Al-OH and carbonate halos into distinct relative indices; and imaging spectroscopy — EMIT, which covers this claim with seven granules, three cloud-free — resolves feature shapes well enough to name minerals via the package's shape-fitting engines.
+Real mineral discrimination needs more SWIR resolution: ASTER's six SWIR bands (available here on five pre-2008 scenes) separate the Al-OH and carbonate halos into distinct relative indices; and imaging spectroscopy — EMIT resolves feature shapes finely enough to diagnose why an apparent signal is or is not mineralogy.

 Across all three sensors, the output is a where-to-walk-first layer to be cross-checked against mapped structures and ground samples.
 No pixel — S2, ASTER, or EMIT — should be read as "this is sericite."
 None of them should be read as "this is gold."